johnssson/hdg_bavaria_homeassistant/README.md

   - Operational values (oxygen levels, air flap positions, fan speeds)
   - Counters and statistics (operating hours, energy consumption)
 - **Control Capabilities**: Adjust specific boiler settings through Home Assistant:
-  - Heating circuit target temperatures (e.g., day/night setpoints)
+  - Heating circuit target temperatures (e.g., day/night setpoints) via Number entities.
-  - Parallel shift for heating curves
+  - Parallel shift for heating curves via Number entities.
-  - Other configurable parameters (depending on your boiler model and `SENSOR_DEFINITIONS`)
+  - Other configurable parameters (depending on your boiler model and `SENSOR_DEFINITIONS`) via Number entities.
-- **Configurable Polling**: Fine-tune scan intervals for different groups of data to optimize performance and data relevance.
-- **Custom Services**:
+- **Robust Write Operations**: A dedicated background worker handles 'set value' API calls, featuring queuing, retry logic with exponential backoff, and specific handling for connection errors.
+- **Configurable Polling Groups**: Data is fetched in distinct groups (e.g., Realtime, Status, Config/Counters) with individually configurable scan intervals via the integration options.
+These groups are dynamically built based on entity definitions.
+- **Intelligent Data Parsing**: Handles various data formats, including locale-specific numbers, enumerations, and datetimes, with specific logic for HDG API quirks.
+- **API Connection Management**: Includes ICMP ping pre-checks and API response validation to ensure reliable communication and detect boiler online/offline status.
-  - `set_node_value`: Directly set values for specific HDG nodes.
-  - `get_node_value`: Retrieve raw values from the integration's data cache.
+- **Custom Services**: Provides `set_node_value` to directly set values for specific HDG nodes and `get_node_value` to retrieve raw values from the integration's data cache.
 - **Device Diagnostics**: Access diagnostic information through Home Assistant to aid in troubleshooting.
-- **Dynamic Entity Creation**: Entities are created based on a comprehensive `SENSOR_DEFINITIONS` map, allowing for flexibility and extensibility.
+- **Dynamic Entity Creation**: Entities are created based on a comprehensive `SENSOR_DEFINITIONS` map in `definitions.py`, which also dictates their polling group assignment.
+- **Internationalization**: Supports multiple languages for entity names and states via Home Assistant's translation system.

 ## Prerequisites

 - An HDG Bavaria boiler with a network interface and an accessible web API.
 Please consult your boiler's manual or HDG service partner to ensure API access is enabled and to understand any implications.
 - A **static IP address** assigned to your HDG boiler on your local network.
 This is crucial for reliable communication.
-- Home Assistant version 2023.x or newer (recommended).
+- Home Assistant version 2024.6.0 or newer (recommended).

 ## Installation